 - Open MS Paint or any application of your choice.

 - This will paste the screenshot of the open window in Paint.

 - You can save the screenshot anywhere you like.

 Taking a screenshot of a part of the screen:

-Open Snipping Tool.
+- Open Snipping Tool.
 It’s under Start menu > All programs > Accessories.
-You can also open Start menu and simply use the search box to find it.
+You can also open the Start menu and simply use the search box to find it.